 Almost anything can become an obstacle, including furniture and area rugs.
 If your loved one uses a cane or walker, be wary as these mobility aids can catch on rugs or furniture corners.
 Bathrooms can be especially dangerous because of the hard surfaces.
 Adding grab bars in the shower and near the toilet can help improve bathroom safety for the elderly.

 Reaching for a book on a top shelf or crouching to retrieve a sweater from a bottom drawer can make a senior unstable and at risk for injury.
 Go through the house with them to determine their commonly used household and personal items.
 Reorganize these items to make them easily accessible at all times.

 - Physical Changes That Can Lead to Falls

 In addition to the environment, the natural aging process can cause a breakdown in balance, eyesight, and other health concerns that are leading contributors to falls.
-Whether you enlist a home care agency, like Visiting Angels, or you are the family caregiver, there are plenty of things you can do to help ensure your loved one’s safety:
+A home care agency, like Visiting Angels, can help to ensure your loved one’s safety.

 Consult with your loved one’s doctors to discuss side effects, especially dizziness.
 Although a common response to many medications, dizziness may only be a temporary problem as your loved one adjusts to a new prescription.
 If it persists, a doctor may prescribe transitioning to another drug.
 Also, make sure doctors are aware of all medications being taken to avoid complications when medications are not compatible.